codexium-io/CDX-Installer/README.md

 ./install.sh ;
 ```

+This will set your webserver domain to "demo.cdx.wiki"/127.0.0.1.

 We will have to reboot for some items to fully take effect.
 However, We don't need to reboot just yet ... we can change the domain if needed.

-Let's change the domain from demo.cdx.wiki to "something.example.com" ...
+Let's change the domain from "demo.cdx.wiki" to "something.example.com" ...

 ```
 ./change_site_name.sh --domain something.example.com